-We have all heard of the cleaning power of vinegar, but you must admit, the odor is less than pleasant.
+We have all heard of the cleaning power of vinegar, but you must admit, the odor is… less than pleasant.
 It fades as it dries, sure, but I find that a pleasant smell during the cleaning certainly improves my will to scrub!
+My solution: Citrus Vinegar.

+You can even use citrus vinegar as a substitute to fabric softener while washing laundry!
 I’ve known for years that vinegar was a frugal alternative to fabric softener, but when we moved back to this state we lived with relatives that used it as such and I could barely stand to help with laundry, let alone dry with those towels, they smelled so strongly of vinegar.
 Over the past several years, I’ve just opted for using no additives to soften our laundry.
-I thought the difference was insignificant, probably because the effects of the detergent wore off slowly as I continued to put the articles through the wash and I didn’t notice the gradual change
+I thought the difference was insignificant, probably because the effects of the detergent wore off slowly as I continued to put the articles through the wash and I didn’t notice the gradual change.

 I’ve been in the process of overhauling our laundry system, and one of the things I’ve been attempting to do was to hang all of my laundry.
 All of it.
 Even towels.
 It didn’t take very long for drying after showering to become an exfoliating experience and on a whim I decided to experiment and see if the citrus vinegar left an adverse odor on our towels… and it didn’t!!
 Granted, it didn’t soften them enough to allow me to hang them, but it has made them softer than ever when I wash and dry them as normal!!

 Happily, citrus vinegar is very simple to make.
 It takes just a few extra minutes when you’re done making lemonade.